Estimated reading time: 4 minutes

 If your business is not required to register with the state, you will not be able to obtain a certificate of good standing but nor will you need one.

-But whether asked to present one of not, the certificate of good standing—also called a certificate of authorization or certificate of existence—is vital for nine reasons:
+But whether asked to present one of not, the certificate of good standing—also called a certificate of authorization or certificate of existence—is vital for 9 main reasons:

 - It enables you to open a business bank account and make certain bank transactions, including applying for a business loan